AnimeshNema/simple_atm_controller/README.md

 Bank shares only relevant data with the ATM (atmController.cpp) to allow the user to<br/>
 perform certain functions such as "See Balance", "Deposit Cash" , "Withdraw Cash".<br/>
 <br/>
-The Bank doesnt share details like PIN number but let's the ATM know if entered PIN<br/>
+The Bank doesn't share details like PIN number but let's the ATM know if entered PIN<br/>
 is correct or not.
 <br/>